bthornton191/apex_external_console_demo/README.md

 # MSC Apex Scripting - External Console Demo

 One exciting feature of MSC Apex is the powerful python API.
 I wanted learn how to launch Apex from an external console.
 There are several reasons for using an external console.
-The two big ones for mre
+The big ones for me are:

 1. You can use integrated development environmnents (IDE) like vscode or pycharm and make use of powerful tools like autocompletion, linting, and debugging.
+2. You can use 3rd party packages like pandas, numpy, and scipy.
-2. You can integrate your Apex scripts into a larger code base that runs outside of the Apex environment
+3. You can integrate your Apex scripts into a larger code base that runs outside of the Apex environment.

 The Apex documentation lays out a method for using 3rd party modules/packages in Apex scripts.
 There were several reasons that I was not satisfied with this method (not the lease of which is that I couldn't get it to work with pandas).
 After some trial and error I came up with the method presented here using a virtual environment.
 My hope is that the code in this repo can help you get a jump start on Apex scripting in external consoles.